AI in DevOps: Replacing Manual Server Management (2026)

 Top AI DevOps Tools Overview (CtrlOps First, Followed by Other Tools)

 CtrlOps combines a centralized server dashboard, a visual file manager, real-time monitoring, and an AI terminal that generates commands with your approval.
 It is built for SMBs and teams that do not have a dedicated DevOps person but need to manage multiple servers efficiently.
 Local-first security model means credentials never leave your machine.
-Pricing: ₹299/month.
+Pricing: $7/month flat for unlimited servers.

 FeatureCtrlOps